Is Dropshipping Dead In 2021?

 This is why Quora and Reddit, the forums aimed on solving the most pressing everyday issues, are filled with questions like these:

-The sad part, however, is that yellow press takes advantage of this public interest and speculates on it in the most misleading way possible.
+The sad part, however, is that the yellow press takes advantage of this public interest and speculates on it in the most misleading way possible.

 So, let’s go through the most common arguments these ‘experts’ use while talking about the future of dropshipping.